SAP/openui5-docs/docs/Step_9_Adding_a_Detail_Detail_Page_e4d21fd.md

 			// Replace the URL with the new layout if a navigation arrow was used if (bIsNavigationArrow) {
-				this.oRouter.navTo(this.currentRouteName, {layout: sLayout, product: this.currentProduct*HIGHLIGHT START*, supplier: this.currentSupplier*HIGHLIGHT END*}, true);
+				this.oRouter.navTo(this.currentRouteName, {layout: sLayout, product: this.currentProduct, supplier: this.currentSupplier}, true);
 			}
 		},